Disclaimer

 1.

 2. Betaine, 1-3 grams / day.
 Betaine reduces the chance of blood clots and stroke.
+It also somewhat slows nitrous nerve damage.
+It works even while using.

 3. B12 + B complex, 5,000 mcg / day.
 For general nervous system health and recovery.
+It might help while using, and can start helping immediately upon ending.
+Take immediately after each use, even before going to bed if in a multi-day binge.

 Folinic Acid, 10-15 mg / day.